ga-wdi-boston/git-workflow-teams/README.md

  while they're under development.
-Though this is useful even in the context of working individually, since it allows you to easily switch which part of the application you're working on, where this approach really shines is in a group setting.
+Though this is useful even in the context of working individually, since it allows you to easily switch which part of the application you're working on, where this approach really shines is in a team setting.
 By splitting up features over multiple different branches, team members can work in parallel on different parts of an application without stepping on each others' toes.